 I am an Assistant Professor of Graphic Design and Foundation at the State University of New York at New Paltz, teaching courses in web and interaction design, as well as 2D design and typography.
-I frequently speak at conferences about my creative work and design pedagogy, including TypeCon
+I received my MFA in Intermedia Design from SUNY New Paltz and my Bachelor of Art in English Cultural Studies from McGill University.
+Recent presentations about my creative work and design pedagogy include: TypeCon

 My creative work investigates the performative possibilities of expressive typography in screen and digital environments.
 Challenging the arbitrary boundaries between visual and verbal communication, the work explores themes related to font intelligence, relationships between vocal and visual representations of speech, and the emotive potential of kinetic texts.
 I am influenced and inspired by the personality of typefaces, visual expressions of language in digital conversations, new media theory, sociolinguistics and sound poetry.

 A variety of tools are utilized, including sound-editing software, custom OpenType features, handwriting samples, voice recordings, a Speak and Spell, CSS3 animation and Craigslist’s Missed Connections.
 This work has been recognized in the pages of Print and Communications Arts, and online at UnBeige, Typographica, I Love Typography, Typedia, and Design Observer, among many others.

 I am a member (and SUNY New Paltz Student Group Faculty Advisor) of AIGA, and the Type Directors Club.